Skip to content

 Cold as a cause of shivering in dogs

-Measures in cold weather:
+Measures to be taken in cold weather:

 • Limit the time your dog spends outside.